← Reference Deep-Dives Reference Deep-Dive · Updated · 8 min read

 By Kevin, Founder & CEO

 “How much would you pay for this?” produces unreliable data.
 Users anchor to their current spend and provide numbers that seem reasonable rather than numbers that reflect actual willingness to pay.
-Overstating willingness is common (social desirability bias).
-Understating is equally common (strategic underreporting to influence pricing).
+Overstating willingness is common (social desirability bias — participants want to appear generous and value-aware).
+Understating is equally common (strategic underreporting — participants believe lower stated willingness will produce lower future prices).
+Both biases operate simultaneously across the same sample, producing data that is internally inconsistent and externally invalid.

 Technique 1: Plan Selection Reconstruction